ghalactic/github-release-from-tag/README.md

     # Set to "true" to produce releases in a draft state.
     draft: "true"

-    # Set to "false" to disable generation of checksum assets for the release.
-    generateChecksumAssets: "false"

     # Set to "true" to append automatically generated release notes to the
     # release body.
     generateReleaseNotes: "true"